For demonstration purposes, I pushed the cleaning rod a little further through the barrel past the crown than I normally would.

 Apply a few drops of your carbon remover solvent of choice to the nylon brush.

 Now is the time to brush the bore as if you’re giving your teeth a thorough brushing.
-So, roughly you’ll want to run the brush through the bore 25 to 50 times.
-Again, be cautious to not damage the crown of your barrel if you removed your muzzle brake or suppressor.
+So, roughly, you’ll want to run the brush through the bore 25 to 50 times.
+Again, be cautious not to damage the crown of your barrel if you remove your muzzle brake or suppressor.

 Take the nylon brush and push it through the bore.
 Once the brush is exposed, apply a few drops of your carbon remover solvent of choice.
 Then it’s time to brush your teeth (rifle bore) another 25 to 50 plus times.

-After that, again, run a few dry patches through the barrel and check the barrel for a clean look.
+After that, run a few dry patches through the barrel again and check the patches for a clean look.

 If you don’t have a clean finish, repeat the process a few more times.